iainctduncan/papers/source/features_usage.rst

 boundary regardless of at what time the call to delay was made.
-The quantized tick delay functions will thus only execute if the Max transport is playing, making it possible to synchronize scheduled functions accurately with other Max sequencing tools or with the Ableton Live built in sequencers.
+The quantized tick delay functions will thus only execute if the Max transport is playing, making it possible to synchronize scheduled functions accurately with other Max sequencing tools or with the Ableton Live built-in sequencers.

 .. code:: Scheme

   ;; schedule my-function for 1 quarter note from now (delay-t 480 my-function)

-  ;; schedule my-quantized-function for 1 quarter note from now, but forcing now be ;; interpreted as on the nearest 16th note boundary from the time ;; of the scheduling call, given a rolling transport (delay-tq 480 120 my-quantized-function)
+  ;; schedule my-quantized-function for 1 quarter note from now, but forcing now ;; to be interpreted as on the nearest 16th note boundary from the time ;; of the scheduling call, given a running transport (delay-tq 480 120 my-quantized-function)

-At an implementation level, these use the Max C SDK's **clock** functions, which allow one to precisely schedule execution of a callback function.
+At an implementation level, these use the Max SDK's **clock** functions, which allow one to precisely schedule execution of a callback function.
 It is important to note that in modern versions of Max these functions are designed to preserve